neezcha/neezcha.github.io/projects/jcch.md

 ### Excel Macro

 The first project I worked at JCCH was creating a macro using Excel VBA for one of the databases.
 This macro was designed to link the photo name to the photo location, when clicked the photo would open.
 It also linked the photo number to the photo folder.
 The photos were stored across different folders with varying number of formatting

+### Miscellaneous Technology

+The Japanese Cultral Center of Hawai'i works hard to provide accessable information to the public and help reasearchers find records fast.
+Durring my time volunteering there it felt like they were alway undertaking a new task and striving to make things run smoother for their staff, volunteers, patrons, and the community.
+Natrually, this mean miscellaneous tasks would pop up and when they were technologically related I was there to help.
+This includes making a powerpoint scrolling through a list of names for those interned in Hawai'i durring WWII, and giving advice when planning for future projects or connecting two databases.

 [View JCCH's website.](https://www.jcch.com/)